vuestorefront/vue-storefront/docs/guide/installation/linux-mac.md

 └────────────────────────────────────────────────────────────────┘
 ```

 Your project should contain 2 folders at this moment: `vue-storefront` and `vue-storefront-api`.
-Storefront should be running on `http://localhost:3000`:
+Vue Storefront should be running on `http://localhost:3000`:

 ![Storefront screenshot](/docs/storefront.png)